-Encashing leave days is a way of converting an employee’s unconsumed annual leave into money.
+Encashing leave days is a way of converting an employee’s unconsumed annual leaves into money.

-In 2020 in particular, there were fewer opportunities for workers to take leave since borders were shut and overseas travel became restricted.
+This was a big consideration in 2020 and 2021, when there were fewer opportunities for workers to take leave since overseas travel was restricted.
 Moreover, with work-from-home being adopted by many companies, it’s possible that some workers may not have needed to take leave to handle personal errands since they are already working from home.

 Allowing employees to accumulate too many unused leave days may cause potential problems in the future, such as lack of manpower if many employees choose to take their leaves during the same period.
-For example, if your employees have 21 days of annual leave each year and was able to bring forward all of their leaves from last year, they will end up with 42 days of annual leave in 2021, which equates to more than 8 weeks of non-work.
+For example, if your employees have 21 days of annual leave each year and were able to bring forward all of their leaves from this year, they will end up with 42 days of annual leave in 2023, which equates to more than 8 weeks of non-work.

 Converting unused annual leave into cash is one way of allowing employees to “consume” their leaves.
 This may also be preferred by your employees instead of forcing them to take block leaves or even forfeiting unused leaves.